 What Are Effective Potty Training Tips from Occupational Therapists?

-Occupational therapists suggest that setting realistic expectations is essential to successful potty training, as each child progresses at their own pace.
+Occupational therapists suggest setting realistic expectations is essential to successful potty training, as each child progresses at their own pace.

 Incorporating sensory integration techniques can make the experience more comfortable and enjoyable, addressing any sensitivities that may arise during the process.